 Prerequisites

-Before beginning the setup, ensure you have:
+Before beginning the setup, ensure you have:- A Stripe account

 - Sign up at stripe.com